Sheikh Abdullah: Political activism

 As a student at Aligarh Muslim University, he came in contact with and was influenced by persons with liberal and progressive ideas.
+Among them were prominent academicians such as Professor Mahmood (Syed Mahmood Hossain) and Marxists and left oriented freedom fighters such as Siddiq Hossain.
 He became convinced that the feudal system was responsible for the miseries of the Kashmiris and like all progressive nations of the world Kashmir too should have a democratically elected government.

 Reading Room Party

 In the 1920s there were a couple of 'reading rooms' in Srinagar which consisted of the educated youth of the area and could only be formed after acquiring the permission of the government.
 Forming political associations at that time was banned.
 In 1922, G. A. Ashai set up the Islamia School Old Boys Association (a reading room) with 20 members as part of the leadership, including Sheikh Abdullah.
 At this time Abdullah was still in college.

 Permission to open the Fateh Kadal Reading Room Party was given in 1930 and Sheikh Abdullah became the Secretary of the party.
 During Abdullah's time the reading room party was located in the house of Mufti Ziauddin.
 For Abdullah, "the establishment of reading room(s) was an excuse"; rather it was an opportunity to get together to discuss different issues.

 One of the first incidents which led Abdullah's Reading Room Party to gain wider recognition was after writing a letter to the government related to government recruitment policies.
 Subsequently they were called to present their views in front of the Regency Council (Note: The Regency Council represented the state in the absence of the king.) headed by G. E. C. Wakefield in October 1930.
 This was one of the first interactions of Sheikh Abdullah with the government and the favourable impression that Abdullah had left on Wakefield helped push his name into the public limelight.